wdawson/okta.github.io/_source/_posts/2018-05-24-what-is-the-oauth2-implicit-grant-type.md

 ## What is an OAuth 2.0 Grant Type?

-In OAuth 2.0, the term “grant type” refers to the way an application gets an access token.
+In OAuth 2.0, the term "grant type" refers to the way an application gets an access token.
 OAuth 2.0 defines several grant types, including the authorization code flow.
 OAuth 2.0 extensions can also define new grant types.

-Each grant type is optimized for a particular use case, whether that’s a web app, a native app, a device without the ability to launch a web browser, or server-to-server applications.
+Each grant type is optimized for a particular use case, whether that's a web app, a native app, a device without the ability to launch a web browser, or server-to-server applications.

 ## The Implicit Grant

 Like the [Authorization Code Grant Type](/blog/2018/04/10/oauth-authorization-code-grant-type), the Implicit Grant starts out by building a link and directing the user's browser to that URL.
 At a high level, the flow has the following steps:

 * The application opens a browser to send the user to the OAuth server
-* The user sees the authorization prompt and approves the app’s request
+* The user sees the authorization prompt and approves the app's request
 * The user is redirected back to the application with an access token in the URL fragment

-### Get the User’s Permission
+### Get the User's Permission

 OAuth is all about enabling users to grant limited access to applications.
 The application first needs to decide which permissions it is requesting, then send the user to a browser to get their permission.
 To begin the Implicit flow, the application constructs a URL like the following and directs the browser to that URL.